Wagashi: Japanese Sweets Making Class in Tokyo (5 Options)

 Meeting Point and Meeting Time

-This class will be at the instructor’s home, a 7-minute walk from Komazawa-daigaku Station (East Ticket Gate) on the Denentoshi Line.
+Meet your host directly at the instructor’s home.
+It is a 7-minute walk from Komazawa-daigaku Station (East Ticket Gate) on the Denentoshi Line.
 More detailed information and a Google Maps link will be provided upon booking.

 Remarks